The Cubital Fossa is corresponding or homologous to the popliteal fossa of the lower limb. It is a triangular hollow in front of the elbow.

 Clinical value of cubital fossa: The understanding of anatomy of the cubital fossa is medically essential for the following reasons:.

-– The median cubital vein in this region is the vein of selection for gathering blood samples and providing intravenous injections.
+– The median cubital vein in this region is the vein of selection for gathering blood samples and giving intravenous injections.

 – The brachial pulse in this region is easily felt medial to biceps tendon, for recording the blood pressure.